A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: One-way parking lot configuration

 \section{One-way parking lot configuration}

 Many parking lots are designed with one-way driving lanes to help accommodate more vehicles.
 This section considers such a variant and describes the model for a single entrance $(\entrancex,\entrancey)$ and a single exit, denoted as $(\exitx,\exity)$.
-Any two distinct valid driving cells may serve as the entrance and exit cells.
 The driveways should allow vehicles entering to access all parking fields and enable them to return to the exit.
 Since driveways are one-way, we require $\drivewidth \geq \parkwidth$.

-In Section \ref{sec:Driveway connectivity constraints}, every driveway anchor cell except the entrance generates one unit of flow in \eqref{eq:floworigin}, which are all guided to the entrance cell using \eqref{eq:flowdest}.
+In Section \ref{sec:Driveway connectivity constraints}, every driveway anchor cell except the entrance generates one unit of flow in \eqref{eq:floworigin}, which is guided to the entrance cell using \eqref{eq:flowdest}.
 The entrance and exit locations are adjacent, and the driveways are two-way streets.
-However, imposing these constraints for the one-way case generates layouts that reach the entrance and exit but are not truly one-way streets, as shown in Figure \ref{fig:f_only_constraints}.
+However, imposing these constraints for the one-way case, by only changing the width of the driveway, generates layouts that reach the entrance and exit but are not truly one-way streets, as shown in Figure \ref{fig:f_only_constraints}.
 The $f$ variables ensure that all active driving cells are connected to the entrance, but not all are reachable from the exit.
 Note that the grid of valid driving cells differs from the previous grid since the driving fields are smaller.